 - Size of Loan – Compare the depreciation rate above with your auto loan payment schedule to determine the approximate size and length of the gap you need to insure.
 If your auto loan payment schedule is not laid out for you, there are calculators online to help you do it yourself.

 In general, low or no-down payment purchases are good candidates for gap insurance over the first few years, especially for higher-dollar vehicles.
+Automating your monthly payments is a good idea, as late or missed payments can damage your credit rating for years to come.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 - Risk – If you drive frequently, in higher-risk areas or times of day, and you or one of the other drivers in your family would be considered high-risk, gap insurance is a more attractive option.